 Before applying for this card, confirm with Chase that you’re eligible.
 Some prior Marriott-family cardholders may be excluded from eligibility.

-For a limited time, when you spend at least $5,000 in eligible purchases within 3 months of opening your account, you get 100,000 bonus points.
-This is equal to as many as 20 free nights at budget-friendly Marriott Bonvoy hotels.
+When you spend at least $3,000 in eligible purchases within 3 months of opening your account, you get 75,000 bonus points.

 Earning Marriott Bonvoy Points

 The Boundless Card earns an unlimited 6 points per $1 spent at all participating Marriott Bonvoy properties and 2 points per $1 spent on all other eligible purchases.
 There’s no limit to the number of points you can earn.

 Points can be redeemed for free nights at participating Marriott Bonvoy hotels, starting at 7,500 points per night for budget-friendly Category 1 hotels and ranging up to 85,000 points for pricey Category 8 properties, subject to change at the company’s discretion.